dfernandez79/rinter/docs/reference/functions/controller.md

 controller({
   initialState: undefined, // default initial state

-  // functions that modify state, they controller object will have
+  // functions that modify state, the controller object will have
   // methods with the signature functionName(...args):
   mutators: {
     functionName(state, ...args) {